-We assume that some products will stop paying every year.
-When this happens, we say the product has lapsed.
-We compare the number of products that actually lapse with the number that we assumed.
-Every product that lapses leaves fewer to bear the remaining expense.
+We assume that some Members will stop paying every year.
+When this happens, we say their policy has lapsed.
+We compare the number of policies that actually lapse with the number that we assumed.
+Every policy that lapses leaves fewer to bear the remaining expense.
 Thus, lapse risk and expense risk are connected.